The Beatles' 1964 North American tour

 The English rock group the Beatles toured the United States and Canada between 19 August and 20 September 1964.
-The 32 concerts comprised the second stage of a world tour that started with the band's tour of Europe, Hong Kong, and Australia and finished with their UK Autumn tour.
+The 32 concerts comprised the second stage of a world tour that started with the band's tour of Europe, Hong Kong, Australia and New Zealand, and finished with their UK Autumn tour.
 The shows in the United States were a return to the country after their brief February 1964 tour.